lslqtz/osu-bot/README.md

 # osu-bot

-Batch download all osu!
-Ranked beatmap by specified date
+Bulk download the specified date(or specified date to today) all osu!
+Ranked beatmap./Batch download all osu!
+Ranked beatmap by specified date.

 ## License